Xevimacia/zenbot/README.md

 # Copy the example environment file and fill in your values
 cp .env.example .env
-# Edit .env and add your OpenAI API key
+# Set your OpenAI API key in .env
+OPENAI_API_KEY=your-openai-api-key

 # Run the server
 go run cmd/zenbot/main.go